jundaz/jundaz.github.io/_pages/about.md

 <div>
 <div style="font-size:15pt"><strong>Biharmonic Distance</strong></div>
 </div>
-<div style="font-size:12pt"> Measuring distances between pairs of points on a 3D surface is a fundamental
+<div style="font-size:12pt"> Measuring distances between pairs of points on a 3D surface is a fundamental
 problem in computer graphics and geometric processing.
 This project provides a implementation of Biharmonic distance method by Y.lipman et.al, </div>